Serious Lawyers for Serious Injuries

 The bill also protects lethal prescribers from future malpractice cases.
 If they act in ‘good faith’, they may not be sued for misdiagnosis or neglect in the future if the patient is found to have not had a terminal illness.

 No matter what your take on the bill is, it’s clear that there are some gaps in clarity.
 The grey areas on medical malpractice in the bill are also alarming.
 If you or a loved one in the state of New Mexico are dealing with a terminal illness and/or the Elizabeth Whitfield End of Life Options Act, please do not hesitate to give our offices a call.
 We will gladly assist your family with any legal guidance necessary.
-Putting families first, trust no one but Buckingham Barrera with your case.
+Putting families first, trust no one but Buckingham & Vega with your case.